brucontrol/docs/docs/element-templates/plugin-store.md

 ## Uninstall

 To remove a plugin template, delete it from the Element Template Editor.
-Elements currently using the template will need a new template assigned.
+When a template is deleted, all elements using it are automatically reassigned to the default template for their type.

 ## Badges and Sources